N. Carolina state Sen. Jeff Jackson enters US Senate race

 RALEIGH, N.C.
 (AP) — A North Carolina state senator announced Tuesday that he's running for the U.S. Senate in 2022, hoping to flip fortunes for Democrats from his state to serve in the chamber after a string of defeats.

-Jeff Jackson, a Charlotte business attorney, Afghan war veteran and National Guard soldier, unveiled his bid, saying he is committed to “honest and decent politics” and “working people and working families.”
+Jeff Jackson, a Charlotte business attorney, Afghan war veteran and National Guard soldier, unveiled his bid, saying he is committed to “honesty and decency” in politics and helping working people and working families.

 Tillis ultimately narrowly defeated Democrat Cal Cunningham in November.
-Those two campaigns and outside groups spent $287 million combined, an all-time record before the two Georgia Senate elections that went to Jan.
+Those two campaigns and outside groups spent $287 million combined, according to the Center for Responsive Politics.
+That was a record before the two Georgia Senate elections that went to Jan.
 5 runoffs swamped that total.

-“People want a different approach.
-They want an approach that they can respect and one that respects them,” he said in a video that features his wife and three young children.
-“Look, folks, you should have higher expectations for this office than you currently do.”
+In a campaign announcement video featuring his wife and three young children, Jackson said voters want a different approach to win their support.

+“The idea is just to do a good job and this is what a good job would look like,” Jackson told The Associated Press in a phone interview.
+“The idea is not to run a super clever political campaign.
+The idea is just to be very straightforward and surprise people by how real it is.”

 North Carolina Republicans have now won four consecutive Senate races dating to 2010.
 Cunningham’s bid for U.S. Senate was derailed in the campaign's final weeks by his acknowledgement of a recent extramarital affair.
-But Democrats nationally are heartened by victories elsewhere, including those for both Georgia seats.
+But Democrats nationally are heartened by victories elsewhere, capped by both Georgia wins.
 That caused a 50-50 split in the chamber that gave Democrats control because Vice President Kamala Harris, a Democrat, breaks ties.

-On the Republican side, former U.S. Rep. Mark Walker of Greensboro announced he's running last month and is already traveling on the GOP meeting circuit seeking support.
+On the Republican side, former U.S. Rep. Mark Walker of Greensboro announced he's running last month.
 North Carolina native Lara Trump, the daughter-in-law of former President Donald Trump, is also considering a bid.

-Jackson's military career is similar to that of Cunningham.
-He enlisted in the Army Reserve after the Sept.
-11 attacks and served in Afghanistan.
-He's a military attorney in a North Carolina National Guard unit and a former local prosecutor.
-Jackson was ordered to guard training in the final weeks of his state Senate race this past fall, handing his reelection campaign to his wife.
+Jackson's military career evokes Cunningham's.
+While in college, Jackson enlisted in the Army Reserve after the Sept.
+11 attacks.
+He served in Afghanistan for nearly a year in the mid-2000s.
+He remains a military attorney in a North Carolina National Guard unit and is a former local prosecutor.

 State Republicans already tried to link Jackson to Cunningham on Tuesday, calling him “Cal Jr.”